Having a hen party at home has always been a popular choice, especially if you are looking for a way of keeping things simple and affordable.

-A great idea if you are looking for hen party at home ideas for a sporty bride.
+A great one if you are looking for hen party at home inspo for a sporty bride.

 Take it retro by planning a sports day in the garden for all the hens!
 You can incorporate any of the bride’s favourite games or the sports you most liked at school.

 Is the bride a netball fan?
-See if you can get hold of a netball hoop* and make that one of the activities.
+Get hold of a netball hoop* and make that one of the activities.